anthony-bernaert/ftdi-jtag-programmer/README.md

 <img src="https://github.com/user-attachments/assets/0392a390-f90f-44df-8581-c5c0c0df1bc8" width="400" />

+This board was designed using KiCad 7.
+Navigate to the releases section to obtain the latest production files and schematic.

-Files for 3D printing an optional enclosure are also provided (see releases section).
+Files for 3D printing an optional enclosure are also provided.
 Using an enclosure is recommended to prevent accidental shorts during use.

 <img src="https://github.com/user-attachments/assets/0eb81f71-52bd-4e76-bff5-49464992ebff" width="500" />